Israel-Gaza cease-fire takes hold | DW | 21.05.2021

 A statement from Israeli Prime Minister Benjamin Netanyahu's office said the offensive in Gaza yielded "significant achievements ... some of which are unprecedented."

 A Hamas official told a rally in Gaza that the cease-fire was a "victory for the Palestinian people."
-Khalil al-Hayya added that Israel had failed to destroy the Islamist group's miliotary infrastructure.
+Khalil al-Hayya added that Israel had failed to destroy the Islamist group's military infrastructure.

 World leaders also reacted to the truce.